Buying, expropriating and stealing votes. Joint with Isabela Mares. Annual Review of Political Science 19.

 Fear and coordination.
 Joint with Abraham Aldama and Mateo Vasquez.

-Funded by the Columbia Experimental Laboratory in the Social Sciences and the NYU Center for Experimental Social Science.
+Funded by the Columbia Experimental Laboratory in the Social Sciences, the NYU Center for Experimental Social Science, and the International Federation for Experimental Economics.

 Despite numerous studies showing that emotions influence political decision making, there is scant literature giving a formal treatment this phenomenon.
 This paper is a step in providing a formal account of how emotions influence politics.
 In particular, we analyze the role of fear in the decision to join a protest against a repressive regime.
 To do so we build a global game and analyze the effects that fear may have through increasing pessimism about the regime’s strength, increasing pessimism about the participation of others in the protest, and increasing risk aversion.
 We find that although the impact of the first two effects of fear is a clear reduction in the probability that people will mobilize, the effect that an increase in risk aversion may have is that under some circumstances fear is empowering and increases the probability with which citizens will mobilize.
 These results may help explain why repression is empirically linked to both increases and decreases in protest.